 RenaissanceRe provides support to various charitable organizations in Bermuda and other communities in which we operate, including organizations that support insurance industry education and training, crime prevention, substance abuse prevention, affordable housing and educational assistance.
 As part of our efforts, we match donations made by our employees to appropriately registered charities up to certain maximum amounts and make direct charitable contributions.
 Certain of our executive officers and directors, and spouses of certain of these persons, serve and have served as directors, officers or trustees of some of these organizations.
-In 2020, we donated \$220,000 to the R Street Institute.
-Mr. Weinstein was elected a director of the R Street Institute in December 2020.
-We have made donations to the R Street Institute in the past, and other employees of RenaissanceRe have served on the R Street Institute Board of Directors.
-Except for this donation, we did not contribute more than \$120,000 to any one charity in 2020 for which any of our executive officers and directors, and spouses of certain of these persons served as a director, officer or trustee.
+In 2020, we donated \$220,000 to the R Street Institute in the past, and other employees of RenaissanceRe have served on the R Street Institute Board of Directors.
+Except for this donation, we did not contribute more than \$120,000 to any one charity in 2020 for which any of our executive officers and directors, and spouses of certain of these persons served as a director or trustee.